BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 ### Current Demand

+`sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_demand`

+!!! warning
-> This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini).
+    This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini).
 Do not set unless you have one

-`sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_current_demand`

 The current demand reported by the Home Mini.
 This will try and update every minute.